surya-soujanya/GRE_Resources/README.md

 - Probability

 #### Vocabulary
 The Vocabulary folder contains multiple numbered pdfs.
 Each pdf is a flashcard.
 The first page is a list of a few words while the second page has the meanings.
 The number to the left of each word corresponds to the meaning on the second page.
-The words are in random order.
+The words are in random order and have been taken from the Magoosh Vocabulary App.